More than 70% of Change Initiatives fail, we want you to succeed

 Steering

 When we think of organisations, we often have in mind the structure and the processes within a company, maybe the people and the culture.
-A further relevant dimension is steering - which we define as oranizing communication, collaboration and decision-making.
+A further relevant dimension is steering - which we define as organizing communication, collaboration and decision-making.

 Once you defined your social architecture and you may have divided your change process in sense-making phases or steps, it is your responsibilty to steer it.